How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin: Introduction

-This paper also contributes to the literature on the within-household schooling decision, particularly factors influencing parents' distribution decision of education resources among siblings.
-One key determinant of these distribution decisions is the gender or gender composition of households.
-Previous research has shown that daughters are less likely to receive education or have lower educational attainment on average.
+This paper contributes to the literature on within-household schooling decision, particularly factors influencing parents' distribution decision of education resources among siblings.
+A key determinant of these distribution decisions is the gender of the child and the gender composition of the household.
+Previous research has shown that daughters are less likely to receive some education; or have lower educational attainment on average.
 Studies have shown that, while the presence of elder sisters tends to increase the likelihood of schooling, the presence of younger brothers may decrease it (\cite{biswas2000gender}, \cite{ota2007within}, \cite{ombati2012gender}, \cite{osadan2014gender}, \cite{psaki2018measuring}).
 Another influential factor is the birth order of children, with mixed findings in previous studies.
 Some papers suggest a positive effect of birth order on children's education (\cite{ota2007within}, \cite{weng2019family}), while others have shown that later-born children have lower educational attainment (\cite{fergusson2006birth}, \cite{de2010birth}, \cite{moshoeshoe2016birth}, \cite{esposito2020importance}).
 Finally, a child's innate ability or talent plays a role in parental distribution decisions.
-Studies have demonstrated that parents invest more in the human capital of endowed children and allocate more nonhuman capital to less endowed children (\cite{becker1976child}, \cite{dizon2019parents}, \cite{giannola2023parental}).
-When parents are compelled to invest in the nonhuman capital of low-ability children, this leads to an inefficient equilibrium, where the investment in the human capital of high-ability children is not optimized (\cite{nerlove1984investment}).
+Studies have demonstrated that parents invest more in the human capital of high-ability children and allocate more nonhuman capital to low-ability children (\cite{becker1976child}, \cite{dizon2019parents}, \cite{giannola2023parental}).
+When parents are compelled to invest in the nonhuman capital--- for example inheritance in form of land or financial assets--- of low-ability children, this leads to an inefficient equilibrium, where the investment in the human capital of high-ability children is not optimized (\cite{nerlove1984investment}).
 This paper adds to this existing literature in two significant ways.
-Firstly, it examines a context where parents are not constrained to compensate lower ability children by investing in their nonhuman capital but, instead, rely on family taxes (\cite{wantchekon2015education}).
-Secondly, this paper develops a household resources distribution structural model that allows for a more flexible analysis of the distribution of education resources within the household.
-In this model, the assumption of equal distribution is relaxed, enabling a detailed exploration of the interactions between gender and, birth order disadvantages, and the innate abilities of individual children in influencing parental distribution decisions.
+First, it examines a context where parents are not constrained to compensate lower ability children by investing in their nonhuman capital but, instead, rely on family taxes (\cite{wantchekon2015education}).
+Second, this paper proposes a household educational resources distribution model which allows for a more flexible analysis of the distribution of education resources within the household.
+In this model, the assumption of equal distribution is relaxed, enabling a detailed exploration of the interactions between gender and, birth order effects, and the innate abilities of children in influencing household distribution decisions.